 - (IPBH3000 / 3 credits / 45 hours)

 - An interdisciplinary course conducted in English.
 Students gain exposure to essential social, historical, and political features of South Africa to provide a common frame of reference to engage with the program theme.
 Through lectures from academics at the University of KwaZulu-Natal, readings, and selected site visits, students critically examine topics related to health promotion and provision, including the pharmaceutical industry, traditional healing, rural health and social justice, and the role of the media in promoting, communicating, or influencing health issues in South Africa.

-- The Practice and Provision of Community Health in South Africa – syllabus
+- Social Determinants of Health in South Africa – syllabus

 - (IPBH3005 / 3 credits / 45 hours)

 - Through a combination of lectures, practicum experience, appropriate readings, and site visits in urban and rural locales, students examine the practice of prevention and promotion of healthcare, come to understand healthcare delivery in rural South Africa, and examine and assess specific health issues in South Africa and how they are being targeted or addressed.

 - (ZULU1003 / 3 credits / 45 hours)

 - The emphasis is on beginning speaking and comprehension skills through classroom and field instruction.
 Practice with host family members during the homestays augments formal instruction.

 - (ANTH3500 / 3 credits / 45 hours)